Contact (law): European Union law

-England
+England and Wales

 Contact Orders are made under s8 Children Act 1989 to require the person(s) with whom a child lives to allow that child to visit, stay or have contact with a person named in the order.
 Orders continue until the child is 16 years.
 So long as the child is not under the care of a local authority, the following people can apply for a Contact Order: